-We are halfway through the 2018 season, and there is now a summer break.
-All the fixtures and results so far can be seen below.
+We have now completed the round-robin section of the 2018 season - all the fixtures and results so far can be seen below.

 |4th June||Jersey Wheelers||48||v||4||Jersey Sport|